Master of Engineering Management

 The application deadline is April 1 for Fall intake.

-Applications from individuals residing outside of China may be made directly to Memorial University.
 Applications from individuals residing in China may be made through Can-Zhong or its authorized partners:

 Can-Zhong International Education Consulting Services Ltd.